-I’ve noticed that the kids have been a bit needier as of late.
-I think our initial weeks with Emma were pretty seamless, everyone adjusted pretty dang well actually!
-And now, as things have settled, both Luke and Kate have expressed their need for more mom or dad time.
+I’ve noticed the kids have been a bit needier as of late.
+I think our initial weeks with our third baby, Emma, were pretty seamless, everyone adjusted pretty well actually!
+But as things have settled, both of my older children have expressed their need for more mom or dad time.
 Luke shows it in his times away from me and clinging a bit right before we have to say goodbye.
 Kate has shown it in that she’s wanted to be held for about a week straight now 🙂

 I look back on moments of great need as a kid and I’m so grateful my mom figured out how to let me find comfort with her.
 I’ll never forget getting to sleep in her bed after a nightmare and how special and safe that felt..
-I knew she was less than thrilled about it (I kicked like a madwoman..
-I’ve seen Luke sleep and get a pretty good picture!) but when she did give in, there was no cozier, safer place in my little kid mind.
+I knew she was less than thrilled about it (I kicked.
+A lot.
+I’ve seen Luke sleep and get a pretty good picture!).
+When she did give in, there was no cozier, safer place for my little self.

 If you find yourself in a similar situation, here are a few tips I’ve found helpful:

 Expect feathers to ruffle in some way: Tantrums, developmental milestones or behavior that contradicts your family rules is extremely common.
 I find that expecting this is helpful for me.
 Remembering that their entire world, as they know it, has changed dramatically and they will be looking for ways to understand in testing things around them.